JolifantoBambla/webgpu-sky-atmosphere/README.md

 While the former method is faster, full-resolution ray marching produces smoother volumetric shadows and allows for colored transmittance.
 It also produces a much smoother transition when moving from the top layers of the atmosphere to outer space.

-A typical scenario would be to switch to full-screen ray marching if the camera is above a certain altitude threshold by passing the corresponding flag to `renderSkyAtmosphere` / `renderSky`:
+A typical scenario would be to switch to full-resolution ray marching if the camera is above a certain altitude threshold by passing the corresponding flag to `renderSkyAtmosphere` / `renderSky`:

 ```js
 const useFullResolutionRayMarch = /* true if camera is above altitude threshold */;